 modern board games are still sealed except for Batman '89

-which I opened and used (see History at the top) and I've
+which I opened and used (see History at the top of this

-never been able to replace it with a sealed one which
+page) and I've never been able to replace it with a

 I did make a specific point of getting the Batman and Robin board game simply to complete the set (plus it was cheap).

-I actually had a second copy of The Batman Game which was open, so I had a go at it and it was terrible.
-Considering the size of the box the game play was a real let down.
+I actually had a second copy of The Batman Game which had been opened up, so I had a go at playing it and it was terrible.
+Considering the size of the box the game play itself was a real let down.

-The Batman head on the right is a View Master and next to that is a soft touch calculator which was from Batman and Robin so it must've been given to me as a gift.
+The Batman head on the right is a View Master and to the right of that is a soft touch calculator which was from Batman and Robin so it must've been given to me as a gift.

 Bubbles packs are still sealed.
 Ironically one of them

-could've been a law suit there, still perhaps the shop
+could've been a law suit there.
+Perhaps the shop owner

-I hate having to display items that don't seem to fit anywhere, and do you think the yo-yo packet above it will stand up by itself?
+I hate having to display items that don't seem to fit anywhere, so do you think the yo-yo packet on the left side will stand up by itself?
 Nope!

 The items along the bottom are a series of stamp sets.

-I think the Flying Batman is one of the last items I bought before officially stopping collecting
+I think the Flying Batman is one of the last items I bought before officially stopping the collecting game.

 bottom are a series of Batman pencil sharpeners and